IHE/ITI.Topologies/topologies.md

 Network Gateways expose the same interfaces and are interacted with in the same way as community gateways.
 The difference is that a Network Gateway might provide access to several communities.
 Therefore, where network gateways are used, participants can interact with the network gateway in the same way as a community gateway, with the caveat that the network gateway might process information for several Home Community IDs.

+The Initiating and Responding Gateway Actors are used by IHE in a variety of cross community integration profiles, including XCPD, XCA, and XCDR.

 These concepts are explained further in [section 3.3 of the HIE White Paper](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#33-federated-discovery-and-retrieve).

 ### Transparent Proxy